harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Second it is pulsation that is important for growth not absolute levels.
 Pulses send communicative signals to the cells.
 GH is simply the ligand that gives form to the wave.
 GH has no other value except to be a part of a communication signal.

-The cells respond to this wave of GH by mediating events within the cell that are responsible for metabolism, protein synthesis, further ligand transcription &amp; synthesis in the form of IGF-1 ...some of these signaling pathways in the cell carry messages to proliferate, differentiate or induce apoptosis .
+The cells respond to this wave of GH by mediating events within the cell that are responsible for metabolism, protein synthesis, further ligand transcription & synthesis in the form of IGF-1 ...some of these signaling pathways in the cell carry messages to proliferate, differentiate or induce apoptosis .
 These intracellular pathways are common to many different tissue populations and respond to initiation from many different types of ligands binding to various receptors.

 This behavior is optimized by pulsation ...continuous GH desensitizes these pathways (and sends certain signals that are common to females to mediate certain events such as creation of specific liver enzymes)...